-The oil from thasos
+The olive oil from thasos

 Thasos is known for its olive oil, honey and marble.

-The first thing you will see when you land on Thasos are great olive plantations.
+The first thing you will see when you land on Thasos is great olive plantations.
 For years the people of Thasos have lived off of olives and fishing.
-To this day every family has a large number of olive trees in its possession… Once they used to work very hard on picking and pruning of the olives.
+To this day every family has a large number of olive trees in its possession.
+Once they used to work very hard on collecting and pruning of the olives.
 Nowadays, the work is usually done by workers from Albania and Bulgaria.
-They receive 40 euros plus food per day.
-However the owners go with them to the picking, especially men.
-The picking of green olives is in September, and black in November.
+They receive 30-40 euros per day plus food.
+However, the owners go with them to the collecting, especially men.